abdzyusuf123-ctrl/My-Notes/Design Patters/OOP Design Patterns/Creational Patterns/Factory Method Pattern.md

 }

 // Usage
-val p: Parser = Parser("csv")   // factory decides which concrete class p.parse("a,b,c")
+val p: Parser = Parser("csv")   // factory decides which kind of class to create object from p.parse("a,b,c")